 Step 5: Add the eggs and sugar to the fruit and tea mixture, give this a good mix.
 Then add the flour and any spices (optional) and give everything a really good mix ensuring there are now dry floury bits of cake batter in the bowl.

-How To Bake a Yorkshire Tea Loaf
+How To Bake a Traditional Yorkshire Tea Loaf

 Step 6: Pour the Tea Loaf cake batter evenly into the prepared loaf tins.
 Before pouring in the batter, weigh each tin separately, they should be roughly the same, that way you can ensure there is an equal amount of batter in each tin.